Jmanrules007/Soul-Moon/artifacts/champion-relics.md

 _**Psionic Entanglement.**_ The _Wraps of Angelo_ cannot be moved more than 10 feet apart from each other and are considered to be a single magic item.

 _**Shared Focus.**_ The _Wraps of Angelo_ grant you a portion of Angelo's power and mental discipline.
 The wraps have 5 charges that can be spent on some of the wrap's properties.
 These charges can also be used as Focus Points, and you can spend and combine them with any Focus Points you already have from another source.
 When the wrap's charges are expended and refer to Martial Arts Dice, the Die is a d8.
-The wraps regain 1d6 charges at dawn, but you can also use your Focus Points in place of charges, which also uses your own Martial Arts Die size.
+The wraps regain 1d6 charges at dawn, but you can also use your Focus Points in place of charges, which uses your own Martial Arts Die size.

 _**Infused Strikes.**_ You can enhance your attacks with psionic energy.
 Each time you hit a creature with an Unarmed Strike, you Grapple a creature, or a creature fails a check to escape your Grapple, you can choose to expend up to 3 charges and roll that number of Martial Arts dice.
 You deal Psychic damage to the target of your Grapple or attack equal to the number rolled.